 Postgraduate study in rehabilitation

 We offer distance-taught courses at the postgraduate certificate, diploma, master’s, and PhD level.
-Our papers will challenge and develop your skills and knowledge in rehabilitation.
-(Note: not all papers offered every year.)

 Paper Schedule (PDF)